 There are hundreds of beach resorts in Mexico to choose from for your vacation, but if you’re looking for one to inspire the most envy from those stalking your feed, read on for 10 of the best.
-You’ll sure to find at least a few among them with a design that will integrate seamlessly with the rest of your posts.
+You’ll be sure to find at least a few among them with a design that will integrate seamlessly with the rest of your posts.

 Papaya Playa Project

-On the Riviera Maya where the jungle meets the sea lies the Papaya Playa Project, part beach resort, part experiment in sustainable hospitality.
+On the Riviera Maya, where the jungle meets the sea, lies the Papaya Playa Project, part beach resort, part experiment in sustainable hospitality.

 Their design aesthetic is intimately tied to this mission; their commitment to using ethically sourced, local building materials in a way that integrates with rather than destroys the jungle has resulted in the incredibly lush, boho-chic villas and casitas on the property.
 Naturalistic yet subtly luxurious, the soft draping fabrics, gently sloping dip pools, and traditional thatched roofs are sure to make any feed pop.

 NIZUC Resort & Spa

 Voted the ‘Most Instagrammable Hotel in the World’ by Luxury Travel Advisor in 2020, the NIZUC Resort & Spa was thoughtfully designed from tip to tail.
 The aesthetic is an exploration of texture, with interiors dripping in roughly hewn wood, stone floors, and rich leather.
 Even when dining, you’ll notice the attention to detail, with every dish plated with as much thought given to how it will meet your eyes as your tongue.